-Dr. James Rush of Clearwater, Fla. made a generous gift to install a state-of-the-art security system to protect the collection.
-The office of Provost Marty Wyngaarden Krauss generously secured and helped fund the establishment of our new home for these objects, including marble and bronze figurines, ceramics, weapons, jewelry and medical instruments from 1500 B.C.E. to the Byzantine period.
+Dr. James Rush of Clearwater, Florida made a generous gift to install a state-of-the-art security system to protect the collection.
+The office of then-Provost Marty Wyngaarden Krauss generously secured and helped fund the establishment of our new home for these objects, including marble and bronze figurines, ceramics, weapons, jewelry and medical instruments from 1500 B.C.E. to the Byzantine period.

 These objects, mostly gifts to the university, were gathered into the current collection more than 20 years ago under the curatorship of classical studies.
 An additional gift from Dr. James Sussman expanded the collection impressively.
 Regarding the collection itself, Director Ann Olga Koloski-Ostrow calls it astonishing, saying, "The students' amazement at the artifacts is palpable.
 We hope it will captivate and inspire our students and archaeological scholars for years to come."

 In fall 2006, the department began a formal internship program for three undergraduates each academic year.
 The internship comprises a year-long class, as interns work with, research and document the ancient artifacts in CLARC.
 Terms of the program require that interns must be a classical studies major and that they be able to meet during the fall and spring semesters four hours each week for a total of 100 hours.